lawbbNi/order-here-front-end-lawbb-test/README.md

 # OrderHere
-used for vercel to deploy the website
+used for devops to implement CICD Pipeline